isomerpages/moe-westspringpri-P0/pages/Sexuality Education (SEd).md

 8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable here to hyperlink opt-out form for parents to download.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/2023%20Parent%20Opt%20Out%20Form%20(Pri).pdf).
 The completed opt-out form is to be submitted by 1 April 2023

 10. Parents can contact the school at [**westspring\_ps@moe.edu.sg**](mailto:westspring_ps@moe.edu.sg) for discussion or to seek clarification about the school’s Sexuality Education programme.